TheHammerBot/TheHammer/README.md

 1. Edit `config.json`
 1. `sudo python3.6 -m pip install -r requirements.txt`
 1. `sudo sh ./run.sh`

+## Fortnite Command
+To be able to use the Fortnite command you must set the `fortnite_api_key` setting in the `config.json`, you can create one at [fortnitetracker.com/site-api](https://fortnitetracker.com/site-api)

 ### Production
 In case you run a production instance of this bot on `Linux`, you are recommended to install `UVLoop`, this will severely speed up your bot.